XinBaoChen/final_Proj_WebDev/README.md

 This repository has both frontend and backend code for the fullstack - Full-Stack CRUD Application.

-For client side - cd to web-dev-client.
-For server backend - cd to web-dev-server.
+For client side - cd to web-dev-client, then npm start For server backend - cd to web-dev-server, then npm start

 **Prerequisites**
 - Install PostgreSQL (Postgres) [[link](https://www.postgresql.org/download/)] - required to run the database